remix-run/remix/docs/hooks/use-fetcher.md

 - [`FormData`][form_data] - A `FormData` instance.
 - [`HTMLFormElement`][html_form_element] - A [`<form>`][form_element] DOM element.
 - `Object` - An object of key/value pairs that will be converted to a `FormData` instance.
+It can be any JSON data if the option `encType: "application/json"` is used.
+See [`useSubmit`][use-submit] for more details.

 If the method is `GET`, then the route [`loader`][loader] is being called and with the `formData` serialized to the url as [`URLSearchParams`][url_search_params].
 If `DELETE`, `PATCH`, `POST`, or `PUT`, then the route [`action`][action] is being called with `formData` as the body.